 Each of our projects contains a linter that orders the code while working in a development environment, as well as checks it and formats it when committing changes to the repository.
 For this purpose, we used a well-known library called "husky."

-Choosing Contentful as our headless CMS
+Choosing Contentful as our content platform

 the modularity of content models